jan-carreras/ddia/readme.md

 This repository is a playground where I implement ideas from the book Designing Data-Intensive Applications.

+**NOTE 2023-01-31**: I've finished playing around with the project.
+In [`wrapping-up.md`](https://github.com/jan-carreras/ddia/blob/master/wrapping-up.md) you will find the conclusions and what I've learnt.
+It has been a very nice project.
+I strongly recommend it to anyone 🚀

 ## Objective

-Implement Redis 1.0 command set (see [`commands.md`](https://github.com/jan-carreras/ddia/blob/master/commands.md)) for educative purposes.
+Implement Redis 1.0 command set (see [`commands.md`](https://github.com/jan-carreras/ddia/blob/master/commands.md)) for educative purposes, without any external dependency (empty go.mod).

 ## Design

-This project will implement ~~both a Client and~~ a Redis Server using the [Redis Serialization Protocol](https://redis.io/docs/reference/protocol-spec/).
+This project will implement a Redis Server using the [Redis Serialization Protocol](https://redis.io/docs/reference/protocol-spec/).

-Backwards compatibility: The server must be able to "talk" with original `redis-cli` and `redis-benchmark` tools, behaving as a real server.

 ## Objectives

 * Setup
+    * [x] The server must be able to "talk" with original `redis-cli` and `redis-benchmark` tools, behaving as a real server.
     * [x] Gracefully shutdown of the server
     * [x] Do not close the connection on each command
     * [x] Store values in-memory in a key-value store (map + mutexes)